Universal Deformation Rings of Finitely Generated Gorenstein-Projective Modules over Finite Dimensional Algebras: Introduction

-such that $\Hom_\A(P^\bullet, \A)$ is also acyclic and $M=\mathrm{coker}\,f^0$.
-Following \cite{auslander4} and \cite{avramov2}, we say that a finitely generated left $\A$-module $M$ is of {\it Gorenstein dimension zero} or {\it totally reflexive} provided that the left $\A$-modules $M$ and $\Hom_\A(\Hom_\A(M,\A),\A)$ are isomorphic, and that $\Ext_\A^i(M,\A)=0=\Ext_\A^i(\Hom_\A(M,\A),\A)$ for all $i>0$.
-It is well-known that finitely generated Gorenstein-projective left $\A$-modules coincide with those that are totally reflexive (see e.g. \cite[\S 2.4]{avramov2}, \cite[Lemma 2.1.4]{chenxw4}).
+Following \cite{auslander4} and \cite{avramov2}, we say that the finitely generated left $\A$-module $V$ is of {\it Gorenstein dimension zero} or {\it totally reflexive} provided that $V$ and $\Hom_\A(\Hom_\A(V,\A),\A)$ are isomorphic as left $\A$-modules, and that $\Ext_\A^i(V,\A)=0=\Ext_\A^i(\Hom_\A(V,\A),\A)$ for all $i>0$.
+It is well-known that finitely generated Gorenstein-projective left $\A$-modules coincide with those that are totally reflexive (see e.g. \cite[\S 2.4]{avramov2}).
 Following \cite{buchweitz}, we say that $V$ is a {\it (maximal) Cohen-Macaulay} $\A$-module provided that $\Ext_\A^i(V,\A)=0$ for all $i>0$.
 Recall that $\A$ is said to be a {\it Gorenstein} $\k$-algebra provided that $\A$ has finite injective dimension as a left and right $\A$-module (see \cite{auslander2}).
 In particular, algebras of finite global dimension as well as self-injective algebras are Gorenstein.
 It follows from \cite[Prop.
 4.1]{auslander3} that if $\A$ is a Gorenstein $\k$-algebra, then finitely generated Gorenstein-projective and (maximal) Cohen-Macaulay left $\A$-modules coincide.
 However, it follows from an example given by J.I.
 Miyachi (see \cite[Example A.3]{hoshino-koga}) that in general not all (maximal) Cohen-Macaulay modules over a finite dimensional algebra are Gorenstein-projective.